koji-project/koji/docs/source/server_howto.rst

 clicking on the hosts tab.
 This will show you a list of builders in the database and the status of each builder.

-Kojira - Dnd|Yum repository creation and maintenance
+Kojira - Dnf|Yum repository creation and maintenance
 ====================================================

 Configuration Files